 Also of interest is that Rosslyn Farms has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Rosslyn Farms telecommute to their jobs.
-Overall, about 22.69% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 22.69% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Rosslyn Farms is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

-Because of many things, Rosslyn Farms is a great place for families with children to consider.
-First of all, many other families with children live here, making Rosslyn Farms a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Rosslyn Farms has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Rosslyn Farms is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Rosslyn Farms’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The per capita income in Rosslyn Farms in 2022 was $101,668, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $406,672 for a family of four.